-2022 will be marked by major challenges and by the commitment to pursue the current growth path, continuing to improve the fundamentals of the Bank by laying down strategic guidelines in the context of the new business plan.
+2022 is marked by major challenges and by the commitment to pursue the current growth path, continuing to improve the fundamentals of the Bank by laying down strategic guidelines in the context of the new business plan. presented to all of the Group's stakeholders following the closing of the contract signed by BPER for the acquisition of a controlling stake in Carige, which took place on 3 June.

-PRINCIPLES - Creating value for:

-customers Share- holders Awareness of customers' different needs Products offered in an appropriate way to each segment or market.
+Products offered in an appropriate way to each segment or market.

 Attention to the quality of the relationship.

 Discouraging any conduct that is considered pure speculation or financial gambling.

 Increase in profitability and investment value over time.

 Balanced development.

+Diversification and expansion of the markets served, pursuing opportunities for both organic growth and external acquisitions

+Conscious management of risk.
+The adoption of remuneration treatments based on equity and the enhancement of merit, without

+- any discrimination of diversity.The use of neutral, objective and inclusive criteria for the performance assessment. - Incentives for the achievement of superior performances and the development of distinctive

+Group personnel

-Diversification and expansion of the markets served, pursuing opportunities for both organic growth and external acquisitions Conscious management of risk.
-Group personnel The adoption of remuneration treatments based on equity and the enhancement of merit, without any discrimination of diversity.
-The use of neutral, objective and inclusive criteria for the performance assessment.
-Incentives for the achievement of superior performances and the development of distinctive skills.
-Stimulation of human and professional growth.
-Implementation of a transparent and effective communication system.
-The implementation of a process of continuous training, structuring career paths intended to support professional growth and the development of skills, with a particular focus on the presence of women in managerial positions (and those of strategic importance). page 22-23 Environ- ment and the social context Adoption of a business approach designed to create value for all stakeholders, with a positive effect on the Environment, the Community as a whole and Governance (ESG factors).
+- Stimulation of human and professional growth. - Implementation of a transparent and effective communication system. - The implementation of a process of continuous training, structuring career paths intended to support professional growth and the development of skills, with a particular focus on the presence of women in managerial positions (and those of strategic importance).

+Environment and the social context Adoption of a business approach designed to create value for all stakeholders, with a positive effect on the Environment, the Community as a whole and Governance (ESG factors).